 In 2016, then-president Hatch recruited Dr. Michael Lamb from the University of Oxford to explore the possibility of creating such an initiative.
 Lamb, a scholar of ethics and politics who had helped to launch the Oxford Character Project and served as Dean of Leadership, Service, and Character Development for Rhodes Scholars, spent a year meeting with faculty, staff, and alumni to identify shared values and purposes, organizing pilot programming for students, and raising support.
 What he found was a culture deeply committed to nurturing character and an eagerness to develop leaders in innovative ways that reflect Wake Forest’s abiding commitment to “educating the whole person” and living “for humanity.”
 This alignment of values, along with widespread interest from across the university and the generosity of several lead supporters, led to the creation of the Program for Leadership and Character in 2017.

 For its first two years, the Program was led by Lamb and a recent graduate, who together developed campus partnerships, delivered student programming, designed academic courses, and pursued research on leadership and character.
 The Program expanded significantly in 2019 with the arrival of three new staff members, including Ann Phelps, who directs the Leadership and Character Scholar Program, and Kenneth Townsend, who has expanded the Program into the Professional Schools.
-With major grants from the Lilly Endowment, John Templeton Foundation, and Kern Family Foundation, the Program grew even more in 2019-20, increasing its staff from 2 to over 20 within a year.
+With major grants from the Lilly Endowment, John Templeton Foundation, and Kern Family Foundation, the Program has grown even more in recent years, increasing its staff from 2 to over 20.
 This expansion has enabled the Program to reach even more students at Wake Forest and beyond.

 Timeline of Major Highlights: